Diyckstra/terraform-provider-deyckstra/website/docs/d/customer_gateway.md

 The following arguments are supported:

-* `id` - (Optional) The ID of the gateway.
 * `filter` - (Optional) One or more name/value pairs to use as filters.
     * _Valid values:_ See supported names and values in [EC2 API documentation][describe-customer-gateways]
+* `id` - (Optional) The ID of the gateway.

 ## Attribute Reference

 ### Supported attributes

-In addition to the arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `arn` - The ARN of the customer gateway.
+* `arn` - The Amazon Resource Name (ARN) of the customer gateway.
 * `bgp_asn` - The gateway's Border Gateway Protocol (BGP) Autonomous System Number (ASN).
 * `ip_address` - The IP address of the gateway's Internet-routable external interface.
 * `tags` - Map of tags assigned to the gateway.